apache/cassandra-java-driver/CONTRIBUTING.md

 ## Commits

 Keep your changes **focused**.
 Each commit should have a single, clear purpose expressed in its message.
-(Note: these rules can be somewhat relaxed during the initial developement phase, when adding a feature sometimes requires other semi-related features).

-Resist the urge to "fix" cosmetic issues (add/remove blank lines, etc.) in existing code.
+Resist the urge to "fix" cosmetic issues (add/remove blank lines, move methods, etc.) in existing code.
 This adds cognitive load for reviewers, who have to figure out which changes are relevant to the actual issue.
 If you see legitimate issues, like typos, address them in a separate commit (it's fine to group multiple typo fixes in a single commit).

+Isolate trivial refactorings into separate commits.
+For example, a method rename that affects dozens of call sites can be reviewed in a few seconds, but if it's part of a larger diff it gets mixed up with more complex changes (that might affect the same lines), and reviewers have to check every line.

 Commit message subjects start with a capital letter, use the imperative form and do **not** end with a period: